ksator/machine_learning_with_HealthBot/README.md

 >>> iris.target[[10, 25, 50]]
 array([0, 0, 1])
 ```
-### split randomly the iris data set into a train and a test subset
+### measure the performance of prediction

 To measure the performance of prediction, we will split the dataset into training and test sets.
-The training set refers to data we will learn from.
+- The training set refers to data we will learn from.
-The test set is the data we pretend not to know
+- The test set is the data we pretend not to know
-We will use the test set to measure the performance of our learning
+- We will use the test set to measure the performance of our learning

+#### split randomly the iris data set into a train and a test subset

 X has the data to learn and Y the target
 ```